krutik-2-11/krutik_BDA602/README.md

 # Comparing the Home and Away sides
 - I have taken the difference between the home feature and away feature to get the final feature.
 For ex: **Strikeout_to_Walk_Ratio_difference** is a feature that is calculated by `Strikeout_to_Walk_Ratio_Home - Strikeout_to_Walk_Ratio_Away`

+# 2. Feature Engineering
+## 2.1 Response vs Predictor Statistics
+- In this part of feature engineering, we built plots between response variable (dependent variable) and predictors (independent variables) to indentify relationship between them.
+I used p-     value and student t-test (t-value) estimates to identify the underlying relationship.
+The violin plots and scatter plots are also built to get the intuition of the relationship.
+Additionally   mean of response, both weighted and unweighted, and random forest variable importance is used for further analysis.

+  * [p-value](https://en.wikipedia.org/wiki/P-value): The p-value tells you how likely it is to observe the data by chance alone.
+A small p-value (typically less than 0.05) suggests strong evidence against the null hypothesis, indicating that the observed effect is unlikely to be due to random chance.
+  * [t-value](https://www.geeksforgeeks.org/t-test/): A t-test is a type of inferential statistic used to determine if there is a significant difference between the means of two groups, which may be related in certain features.
+  * Generally a small p-value (less than 0.05) and large magnitude of t-value (>=2.00 and <= -2.00) is [considered good for confidence](https://www.allbusiness.com/barrons_dictionary/dictionary-t-value-4942040-1.html#:~:text=Generally%2C%20any%20t%2Dvalue%20greater,the%20coefficient%20as%20a%20predictor.)